freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/perform-an-intersection-on-two-sets-of-data.english.md

     this.dictionary = {};
     this.length = 0;
   }
-  // this method will check for the presence of an element and return true or false has(element) {
+  // This method will check for the presence of an element and return true or false has(element) {
     return this.dictionary[element] !== undefined;
   }
-  // this method will return all the values in the set values() {
+  // This method will return all the values in the set values() {
     return Object.keys(this.dictionary);
   }
-  // this method will add an element to the set add(element) {
+  // This method will add an element to the set add(element) {
     if (!this.has(element)) {
       this.dictionary[element] = true;